Ghulam Ali (singer): Early life

-His name 'Ghulam Ali' was given by his father, a great fan of Bade Ghulam Ali Khan who, in the past, used to live in Lahore.
-Ghulam Ali had always been listening to Khan since childhood.
+Ghulam Ali was born in 1941 in the Sialkot district of present-day Pakistan and was a child during the Partition of India, an event he recalls only faintly.
+He was introduced to music at an early age, coming from a musical family; his father was a musician, being a vocalist who could play the sarangi, and recognized his talent when one of his teachers noticed him humming a song at school and encouraged him to sing.
+At the age of 8, Ghulam Ali began formal training under his father, who assigned him a raaga to practise intensively on the harmonium, laying the foundation for his musical discipline.
+Though his grandmother initially objected to the rigorous training, his father believed early childhood was essential for building a strong musical base.
+He was named after the classical vocalist Ustad Bade Ghulam Ali Khan, whom his father greatly admired, and later had the opportunity to train under the legendary musician.
+His father aspired for him to become a ghazal singer, and Ghulam Ali began practising seriously from the age of 9.

 Ghulam Ali encountered Ustad Bade Ghulam Ali Khan, for the first time, when he was in his early teens.
 Ustad Bade Ghulam Ali Khan had toured Kabul, Afghanistan and, on the way back to India, Ghulam Ali's father requested the Ustad to take his son as a disciple.
 But Khan insisted that since he was hardly in town, regular training wouldn't be possible.
 But after repeated requests from Ghulam Ali's father, Ustad Bade Ghulam Ali Khan asked the young Ghulam Ali to sing something.
 It wasn't easy to have the courage to sing before him.
-He mustered the courage to sing the Thumri "Saiyyan Bolo Tanik Mose Rahiyo Na Jaye..".
+He mustered the courage to sing the thumri Saiyyan Bolo Tanik Mose Rahiyo Na Jaye.
 After he finished, Ustad hugged him and made him his disciple.
+Apart from the harmonium, he would also learn to play the tabla.

+Personal life

+He was married to Afsana Ali, with whom he has a daughter, Manjari Ghulam Ali.
+His sons Aamir Ghulam Ali and Nazar Ali Abbas are also musicians.